-Donald Trump Is A ’20th Century Fascist’ Says London Mayor Just Two Days Ahead Of Trump State Visit To U.K.
+Donald Trump Is A ’20th Century Fascist,’ Says London Mayor Just Two Days Ahead Of State Visit To U.K.

-Just two days before Donald Trump is set to begin his first official state visit to the United Kingdom, a visit in which he is expected to greeted by at least a quarter-million protesters, according to a Newsweek report, the mayor of the U.K.’s capital city of London appeared to brand Trump a “fascist.”
+Just two days before Donald Trump’s first official state visit to the United Kingdom — a visit in which he is expected to greeted by at least a quarter-million protesters, according to a Newsweek report — the mayor of the U.K.’s capital city of London appeared to brand Trump a “fascist.”

-In an op-ed published by Britain’s Observer newspaper, London’s 48-year-old Mayor Sadiq Khan compared Trump’s policies and public statement to “European dictators of the 1930s and 40s,” adding that Trump’s public rhetoric reflects the same style used by far-right European political figures including Hungarian Prime Minister Viktor Orbán, Italy’s Deputy Prime Minister Matteo Salvini in Italy, Frech far-right leader Marine Le Pen, and Britain’s Nigel Farage, a leader of the pro-Brexit movement and an associate of Trump’s.
+In an op-ed for The Observer published online by The Guardian, London’s 48-year-old Mayor Sadiq Khan compared Trump’s policies and public statement to “European dictators of the 1930s and 40s.”
+He added that Trump’s public rhetoric reflects the same style used by far-right European political figures, including Hungarian Prime Minister Viktor Orbán, Italy’s Deputy Prime Minister Matteo Salvini in Italy, French far-right leader Marine Le Pen, and Britain’s Nigel Farage, a leader of the pro-Brexit movement and an associate of Trump’s.

 In an interview published on Sunday, according to the BBC, Trump called on U.K. leaders to include Farage in their long-stalled negotiations over Brexit, the U.K.’s upcoming withdrawal from the European Union.
-“Think how well they would do if they did,” Trump said.

 Sunday’s Observer: Trump is like a 20th-century fascist, says Sadiq Khan #tomorrowspaperstoday pic.twitter.com/kW4MqxqrBR